 It’s time for a Mini-LED face off.
-Samsung’s brand new Neo QLED TV’s make the most of Mini-LED technology to bring in OLED-rivalling black levels and improved contrast and brightness.
+Samsung’s 2021 flagships, the first Neo QLED TVs to launch, make the most of Mini-LED technology to bring in OLED-rivalling black levels and improved contrast and brightness.
 Both the Samsung QN90A and the Samsung QN900A are part of the Neo QLED range, indicated by the N in their name.

 But there is one immediate difference between these two screens: The QN90A is 4K and the QN900A is an 8K TV.
 That means we're talking two different prices as well as two different resolutions, but So which should you be investing in and which will rate higher in our list of the best TVs?